quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

 # `AdaptiveSimplex`

 `AdaptiveSimplex` is the dedicated zero-temperature adaptive integration backend for normal-state calculations.
+Its native implementation now lives in the separate `adaptivesimplex` package, while MeanFi keeps the public integration API and dispatch logic.

 At zero temperature, the occupation becomes discontinuous, so the finite-temperature quadrature machinery is no longer the natural default.
 Instead, `AdaptiveSimplex` refines a simplicial partition of the Brillouin zone and estimates the integral from local simplex contributions.